d-smith/cfs3/view-blue-green/README.md

 ```

-Active content has been switched to green.
+The "active" folder in the active distro has been switched to green.
+Use ../scripts/listdistributions.sh to get the distro URL.
+Make sure you can see /foo.html from the browser.
+The Lambda edge function prepends the "active" folder to the URI.
+In this case, now it is /green.